ofemiashiru/CI_MS3_MCC/README.md

 Using Lucid chart I created an ERD to show how data will flow and be stored within MongoDB collections.

 ![MovieCrazyClub MongoDB Image](docs/data_models/movie-crazy-club-erd.png)

+### MongoDB Collections

+<p>Genres</p>

+"_id":{"$oid":"UNIQUE_ID"},

+"genre_name":"Comedy"

+<p>Movies</p>

+"_id":{"$oid":"UNIQUE_ID"},

+"genre_name":"Comedy",

+"title":"Rush Hour",

+"year":{"$numberInt":"1998"},

+"plot":"When a Chinese diplomat's daughter is kidnapped in Los Angeles, he calls in Hong Kong Detective Inspector Lee (Jackie Chan) to assist the FBI with the case.
+But the FBI doesn't want anything to do with Lee, and they dump him off on the LAPD, who assign wisecracking Detective James Carter (Chris Tucker) to watch over him.
+Although Lee and Carter can't stand each other, they choose to work together to solve the case on their own when they figure out they've been ditched by both the FBI and police.",

+"rating":{"$numberInt":"89"},

+"director":"Brett Ratner",

+"poster":"IMAGE_FROM_OMDB_API",

+"created_by":"USER"

+<p>Reviews</p>

+"_id":{"$oid":"UNIQUE_ID"},

+"review":"This movie is really funny.
+I laughed from start to finish.",

+"title":"Rush Hour",

+"created_by":"USER"

+<p>Users</p>

+"_id":{"$oid":"UNIQUE_ID"},

+"username":"CHOSEN_USERNAME",

+"password":"HASHED_PASSWORD"

 ### Wireframes